tsukiyokai/tsukiyokai.github.io/source/_posts/编程珠玑/CPP/C++中的this指针.md

 class X {
     void fun() const {
         // this is passed as hidden argument to fun().
-        // Type of this is const X* const
+        // Type of this is const X*
     }
 };
 ```